siryacaiazza/emotion-detector/README.md

 ## 🚀Launching the Dashboard

 You can use the `DashboardEmotion.ipynb` jupiter notebook to launch the already trained models for inference on your .wav files:
-1. ➡️ Download the models from [Google Drive](https://drive.google.com/drive/folders/1ymERLsYVAziu0meQ8aY08ukcASVVTvTR?usp=sharing).
+1. ➡️ Download the models from my shared [Google Drive folder](https://drive.google.com/drive/folders/1ymERLsYVAziu0meQ8aY08ukcASVVTvTR?usp=sharing).
-2. ➡️ Once the models are downloaded, you can open the notebook in Colab, and upload them in the local files:
+2. ➡️ Once the models are downloaded, you can open the `DashboardEmotion.ipynb` notebook in Colab, and upload them in the local files:
    - Click on the directory 🗂️ icon on the left.
    - Click on the first icon of the row below "File" (it looks like a paper sheet with and upwards arrow inside).
-   - Load the .pth files from your computer (it might take a couple of minutes for them to load completely).
+   - Load the .pth files from your computer.
+   - Wait for the files to load completely (it might take a couple of minutes).
-3. ➡️ Run the code: the last cell will output something similar to <NgrokTunnel: "https://02a3543e7ceb.ngrok-free.app" -> "http://localhost:8501">, click on the first link, proceed to the website and you can use the app! \[NOTE: these links are not currently working, you must run the notebook to use the dashboard]
+3. ➡️ Run the code: the last cell will output some links similar to <NgrokTunnel: "https://02a3543e7ceb.ngrok-free.app" -> "http://localhost:8501">, click on the first link, proceed to the website and you can use the app! \[NOTE: these links are not currently working, you must run the notebook to use the dashboard].